 Offer Process

 Clarify what the offer should include (salary, benefits, probation period, working conditions) when made to a successful candidate and the reference checks process.
 It can be helpful to clarify how an offer is made to an individual applicant sets the tone for the future working relationship.
 Organisations that use a more personal touch at this stage in the recruitment process demonstrate that they value their employees as individuals.
+This must include mandatory right-to-work checks for all prospective employees to ensure they are legally permitted to work in the UK.

 It can also be helpful to include guidance on approaching the difficult situation of having to revoke an offer.